OpenMaine/covid19-unemployment/README.md

 Please join our Slack channel, p-covid19.
 (Please go to openmaine.org to find a link to join our Slack, plus more information about OpenMaine.)

+(README started with the initial project idea, and will need to be edited as we go along...)

 <!--- Fill in the template below and click 'Submit new issue'  --->

 ## Unemployment Insurance Eligibility Determination